lsst/survey-strategy_lsst_io/baseline/index.rst

 ..
 This section should provide a brief, top-level description of the page.

-The baseline survey strategy for Rubin Observatory will be described here.
+Describe the baseline survey strategy and metric results.
+Track changes to the strategy over time.

+Download baseline from --

+V1.x - V2.x (2.1, 2.2??) - V3.0 - V3.2 - V3.3
+Interleave with links to recommendations/reports.

 .. toctree::
     :maxdepth: 2
     :titlesonly:
     :glob:

-    *
+..   *